 The press conference came on the heels of Sajjan’s recent five country African study tour to learn more about peace support operations on the continent, including formal peacekeeping operations.
 The announcement also came two weeks ahead of a major peacekeeping conference in London where Canada hopes to hold some sway.

 The four ministers laid out what Canada is willing to provide in the newly announced ‘Peace and Stabilization Operations Program’ or PSOP.
 PSOP will be managed under Global Affairs Canada (GAC) and commits $450 millions dollars over three years and up to 600 troops and 150 policy officers for deployment.
 PSOP’s work will focus on conflict prevention, providing security, and mediation.
 Observers have noted, and the government has acknowledged, that PSOP builds on the successful Stabilization and Reconstruction Taskforce (START) that was formerly housed in the Department of Foreign Affairs, Trade, and Development and ran for a decade as Canada’s go-to conflict stabilization programming.
+There has also been speculation that family members of the troops involved could be housed in apartments for rent scarborough in Toronto where support will be optimal whilst family members implement peace and stabilization.

 What wasn’t announced is where Canada might commit troops.
 The main options being speculated upon for troop deployment are Mali, the Central African Republic, South Sudan and the Democratic Republic of Congo.
 As the first contributor in this mini-series on the security governance dimensions of Canada’s planned re-engagement with peacekeeping, I focus in the next sections on the challenges and context of a Canadian contribution to a peace and stabilization mission in Mali.